Excel

 1. You must publish your SQL model containing the data that you want to sync to the Excel file.

-2. Select the Excel connector from the drop down menu or else click + Add new connection to authorize the connector.
+2. Select the Excel connector by clicking Use existing connection from the drop down menu or else click + Add new connection to authorize the connector.

-3. Paste the link to the Excel file you want to sync to.
+1. Paste the URL link to the Excel file you want to sync to.

-5. Choose the SQL model that contains the data you would like to send to Google Sheets.
+1. Under Source choose the SQL model that contains the data you would like to sync to Excel.

-• Insert: Insert new data only (even if a row changes, the new data will be inserted at the end and won't change the row).
+• Insert: Insert new records only (even if a row changes, the new data will be inserted at the end and won't change the row).
 First run syncs all data.

-• Mirror: Syncs all data every time, replacing old content.
+• Mirror: Syncs all records every time, replacing old content.

 1. Choose how often you would like the sync to run.
 You can choose to have the sync running on an independent schedule or as part of an orchestration workflow.